 The Art Dept. is housed within the Center for Fine and Performing Arts along with the Departments of Music & Theatre.
 The facilities within the CFPA offer secure 24-hour access to most studios, ample working space, and opportunities to work with a variety of tools and equipment.

 The Center for Fine and Performing Arts contains three performance spaces as well as the UWF Art Gallery that has approximately 1500 square feet of exhibition space.
 Performance spaces include the Music Hall, a 309 seat acoustic recital hall, the Mainstage Theatre with a capacity of 442, and the Studio Theatre, a true black box space with adjustable seating.
-These performance spaces, and the UWF Art Gallery are centrally located within the building and create a massive corridor that connects all three wings.
+These performance spaces, and the UWF Art Gallery are centrally located within the building.

 The facilities at the UWF Department of Art offer secure 24-hour access to most studios, ample working space, and opportunities to work with a variety of tools and equipment.
 Please see below to explore the individual studios.

 The printmaking studio features professional intaglio and lithography presses.
 About eight years ago, the etching equipment used in intaglio was converted to utilize the modern non-toxic methods, advocated by professional printing organizations.
 The studio also provides opportunities to explore mono prints, serigraphy (silkscreen), and book art, as well as the new digital technology applied to the older printing methods.

 The painting and drawing studios are adjacent and connected to provide maximum flexibility.
 These well-lit studios provide approximately 1000 sq. ft. of space.
 Classes held in this area are limited to 20 students, offering the guarantee that each student will receive ample space, access to tools and instruction.